 Program standards must address the registration of apprentice agreements and their modification or amendment.
-Additionally, standards must state that proper notice will be given to the Bureau in the case of apprentice completion, transfer, unassignment, or cancellation, along with any justification and reason behind such action.60
+Additionally, standards must state that proper notice will be given to the Bureau in the case of apprentice completion, transfer, unassignment, or cancellation, along with the reasons behind such actions or requests.